-We purchase subassemblies and components from a supply network of distributors and manufacturers involving over 500 tier one suppliers.
+We purchase subassemblies and components from a supply network of many distributors and manufacturers globally.
 All tier one suppliers have their own supply chains.
 In some cases, we are at least six tiers removed from the smelters and refiners, and our direct suppliers are also several tiers removed from the smelters and refiners.
 This limits our ability to obtain reliable product level disclosure statements regarding the source and chain of custody of the necessary 3TG.
 Due to our position in the supply chain, we must rely on our direct and indirect suppliers to provide information about the source and chain of custody of our necessary 3TG.